fastapi/fastapi/docs/tutorial/security/oauth2-jwt.md

 **FastAPI** doesn't make any compromise with any database, data model or tool.

-It gives you all the flexibility to chose the ones that fit your project the best.
+It gives you all the flexibility to choose the ones that fit your project the best.

 And you can use directly many well maintained and widely used packages like `passlib` and `pyjwt`, because **FastAPI** doesn't require any complex mechanisms to integrate external packages.